vanesascode/stock-market-app-next15/README.md

 "build": "next build --turbopack",
 ```

-And remove this line from the next.confif.ts file:
+And remove these lines from the next.confif.ts file:

 ```
 output: "export",
+images: {
+    unoptimized: true,
+  },
 ```